Many giants like Facebook, Google, Github, Netflix, Amazon, and Twitter have their own REST(ful) APIs that you can access to get or even write data.

 GET /authors/3/blogposts – gets all the blog posts of the author with id 3

-This is cleaner and more precise way to use way to use the API.
+This is a cleaner and more precise way to create an API.
 It is immediately clear to the end user, and there is a method to the madness.

 You can make it even cleaner by using singular instead of plural for the resource names.
 That one is up to you.

 Another important aspect of the API building.
-There are a few good ways to handle the errors.
+There are a few good ways to handle errors.

 Let’s see how the top dogs do it:

 - Response: Status Code 400

 Twitter gives you the Status Code and Error Code with a short description of the nature of the error that occurred.
 They leave it up to you to look the codes up on their Response Codes page.

 Facebook gives you a more descriptive error message.

 XHTML123456789<?xml version='1.0' encoding='UTF-8'?><TwilioResponse><RestException><Code>20404</Code><Message>The requested resource /2010-04-01/Accounts/1234/IncomingPhoneNumbers/1234 was not found</Message><MoreInfo>https://www.twilio.com/docs/errors/20404</MoreInfo><Status>404</Status></RestException></TwilioResponse>